Ivan Avakumović

-Ivan Avakumović (also spelled Ivan Avakumovich; 22 August 1926 – 16 July 2013) was a Serbian-Canadian historian who was Professor Emeritus of History at the University of British Columbia.
+Ivan Avakumović (also spelled Avakumovich; 22 August 1926 – 16 July 2013) was a Canadian historian who was professor emeritus of history at the University of British Columbia.

 Biography

 Avakumović was born on 22 August 1926 in Belgrade, Serbia, then part of the Kingdom of Yugoslavia.
 His father was a Yugoslav diplomat.
 Following the Axis invasion of Yugoslavia in 1941, his family moved to England.
 He studied at King's College in Cambridge, earning an honours degree in economics and history in 1947.
 He then attended the University of London where he received an M.A. in History in 1954 before studying at Nuffield College at the University of Oxford where he obtained his PhD in 1958.

+He married his wife, Solange, in 1957; they had one daughter together named Fiona.

 Avakumović briefly taught at the University of Aberdeen in 1957 before immigrating to Canada in 1958 where he began teaching at the University of Manitoba.
 In 1963, he joined the University of British Columbia's faculty, initially teaching Political Science and then History beginning in 1969 until he retired in 1991.

 Avakumović died on 16 July 2013 in Vancouver, British Columbia.
-He married his wife, Solange, in 1957; together they had one daughter named Fiona.